 As always, we’d like thank Dora for making time to talk to us, and we hope you enjoy the episode.

 Note: We experienced some technical difficulties with this episode.
 There were issues with the audio (Dora drops out occasionally).
 We think the episode is interesting enough to release, but do apologise for the problems and hope you’ll persevere.

 This week we are joined by Nebula, Clarke, Tiptree, Campbell, and World Fantasy Award winner Geoff Ryman to discuss his important new project, 100 African Writers of SF/F, which sees Ryman traversing the African continent meeting new creators of science fiction and fantasy to discuss their careers, their work and the places they find themselves working.

 As always, we’d like to thank Geoff for making the time to join us, and hope you enjoy the podcast.
 If you’d like to do some further reading in African SFF some resources are listed below.
 We’d also strongly recommend checking out the voters packet for the Nommo Awards, which will be released shortly.

 This week we’re joined by the delightful and provocative Kim Stanley Robinson, to discuss his new novel New York 2140, his “comedy of coping” about dealing with catastrophic climate change in the next century, as well as how his previous novel Aurora challenged one of the cherished ideas in science fiction, the literary and artistic function of exposition in fiction, the relationship of science fiction writers to “futurists” or to MFA programs in creative writing, and his own distinguished career in the context of both science fiction and contemporary environmental literature.

-As always, our thanks to our guests for making the time to tallk to us.
+As always, our thanks to Stan for making the time to tallk to us.
 We hope you enjoy the episode and will be back next week!